nterreri/thesis/report/appendix.md

 ## Code Coverage Report

-These reports are taken from the pytest CLI because pytest-cov can only write HTML, XML or annotated source code to file, but not plain text as shown here.
+These reports are taken from the py.test CLI because pytest-cov can only write HTML, XML or annotated source code to file, but not plain text as shown here.
-All tests were, of course, made to pass.
+All tests pass.
 Test coverage data follows[^legend]:

 [^legend]: Legend: "Stmts" stands for total number of executable statements found in module, "Miss" for statements not executed by any test, "Cover" is the percentage